bireme/previousTerm/README.md

 previousTerm
 ============

-Returns n next/previous keys from a Lucene index starting from a gigen key.
+Returns n next/previous keys from a Lucene index starting from a given key.